Bonnie Langford: Dancing on Ice

-Since Dancing on Ice
+Stage and television work

-Langford's appearance on Dancing on Ice sparked a regeneration in her career.
+Langford's appearance on Dancing on Ice reinvigorated her career.
 She returned to the West End theatre in 2006 playing the role of Roxie Hart in Chicago.

 In 2006 and 2007, Langford appeared in the Birmingham and Plymouth tours of Guys and Dolls playing Miss Adelaide Adams, a dance hall hostess.

 In July 2007, Langford was a judge on the ITV series Baby Ballroom: The Championship.

 In 2009 and 2010, she again appeared in Chicago as Roxie Hart.

 Langford played the role of Roz in the first UK tour production of the Broadway musical, 9 to 5, which was launched at the Opera House, Manchester on 12 October 2012.

 In 2018 she took over the leading role of Dorothy Brock in the West End revival of 42nd Street, until the show closed on 5 January 2019; a recording from the end of the 2018 run aired as part of PBS's Great Performances’ third annual “Broadway’s Best” lineup in November 2019.

 In 2021, Langford appeared on The Masked Dancer, masked as Squirrel.
 She reached the final and was announced as the runner up on 5 June.